This site is mostly about me sharing the advice and tips that I’ve discovered while homeschooling our boys. But now, it’s your turn.

 2) Write sight words on paper plate, and the child reads the word before checking for a surprise under the paper plate.

 4) Make a homemade pinata.
 If the child reads a word correctly, he gets to hit the pinata.
-He practises his words till the pinata breaks.
+He practices his words until the pinata breaks.

 6) Using a water pistol, get the child to squirt the word with water.
 The word should be written on the ground in chalk and the child must say the word before wetting it.